Back to: Angular Tutorials For Beginners and Professionals

 Key Points

-• First Angular-controlled file.
+- First Angular-controlled file

-• Initializes Angular runtime.
+- Initializes Angular

-• No UI is rendered yet.
+- No UI is rendered yet

-Layman Example: Mall Management Switches On Power
+Layman Example: Mall Management Switches on Power

 Default main.ts file Code: